 TLDR A 3D-printed masque helps diabetic wounds heal faster by reducing inflammation and promoting skin regeneration.

-The study introduces a 3D-printed scaffold, LZ@TMG, designed for diabetic wound repair, utilizing the moisturizing properties of tremella polysaccharides (TP) combined with nitric oxide (NO) nanoreactors and gallium ions.
-This scaffold effectively releases NO and Ga 3+ to inhibit bacterial growth and modulates oxidative stress and inflammation, promoting angiogenesis during wound healing.
-In a mouse model, LZ@TMG reduced inflammation, promoted blood vessel and hair follicle regeneration, and accelerated wound healing.
-It also enhanced aquaporin expression, improved skin hydration, and expedited re-epithelialization, offering a promising strategy for moist wound healing in diabetes.
+The study presents a novel 3D-printed scaffold, LZ@TMG, designed for diabetic wound repair, leveraging the moisturizing properties of tremella polysaccharides (TP).
+This scaffold incorporates nitric oxide (NO) nanoreactors and gallium ions to form a composite bioink, which is 3D-printed to release NO and Ga3+ for bacterial inhibition and modulation of oxidative stress and inflammation.
+In a mouse model, the scaffold demonstrated reduced inflammation, enhanced blood vessel and hair follicle regeneration, improved skin hydration, and accelerated wound healing.
+The study highlights the scaffold's potential as a multifunctional tool for effective moist wound healing in diabetes.